Criminal Convictions: Grounds for Deportation

 not a citizen of the U.S. can be removed to their country of origin.
 This

 includes lawful permanent residents and green card holders.
-There are

 - Aggravated Felonies

 - Crimes of Moral Turpitude

 - Crimes Listed in the Immigration and Nationality Act